laravel-enso/documentation/docs/packages/permission-manager.md

      - is_default - flag which lets us know if a permission needs to be automatically allotted to any new role we create
 - for routes where we don't need to have authorization checks, permissions are not mandatory, **BUT**
 - if we want to log and display the users' actions, permissions become necessary, as they're used when displaying statistics
-- permissions are grouped together in groups, which have mainly a descriptive purpose
-- when naming them, the same name convention is used as in the case of permissions  e.g. `group1.group2`
-- permission groups are not linked directly to any other entity - with the obvious exception of permissions - nor are they used directly
+- permissions are automatically grouped together, based on their segments, in the UI, for presentation and functional purposes, so administrators can easily configure roles

 ## Notes

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

 Depends on:
- - [Datatable](https://github.com/laravel-enso/Datatable) for displaying the list of permissions
+ - [VueDatatable](https://github.com/laravel-enso/VueDatatable) for displaying the list of permissions
  - [FormBuilder](https://github.com/laravel-enso/FormBuilder) for creating the forms when managing permissions
  - [Helpers](https://github.com/laravel-enso/Helpers) for utility classes and traits
  - [RoleManager](https://github.com/laravel-enso/RoleManager) for the integration with roles